null

 • Linoleic acid which emulsifies sebum, so it is less likely to clog the pores.

-Azelaic Acid is also good for treating acne and reducing scarring.
-GoW for VH Azelaic Acid is silicone-free, so you don’t have to worry about it clogging up your pores and acerbating acne.
+Azelaic Acid is also good for treating skin prone to acne and reducing scarring.
+DoSe by VH Azelaic Acid is silicone-free, so you don’t have to worry about it clogging up your pores and acerbating the blemishes.
 It’s worth alternating between this and salicylic acid if you are concerned about blackheads.

 In the past, treating acne scars has always been a slow and difficult to treat process.
 Getting rid of acne scars is no longer impossible.
 It has become a reality with immediate and visible results.
 Some of these methods include: